LEGO/pulumi-link-mobility-provider/README.md

 });
 ```

+> [!CAUTION]
-**Tip: It is highly recommended you do _NOT_ leave your passwords/API-keys in clear text, but instead store them as secrets in your Pulumi project.
-For the sake of showing an example they have been left in clear text here.**
+> It is highly recommended you do _NOT_ leave your passwords/API-keys in clear text, but instead store them as secrets in your Pulumi project.
+For the sake of showing an example they have been left in clear text here.

 ## Contribution